If exposed to floods you’ll need to know how to restore water damaged photos, to save your precious photographic

 Let us use the photo example of the two children above to plan the restoration steps.

-Start to clean up the small areas of damage as best you can with the clone tool, fix cracks and damaged areas with the patch tool and spot healing brush tools.
+Start to digitally clean up the small areas of damage as best you can with the clone tool, fix cracks and damaged areas with the patch tool and spot healing brush tools.

-Replace the background with a clean but matching one by matching the grain of the existing image and ensuring the edges blend in.
+Replace the background with a clean matching one by matching the grain of the existing image and ensuring the edges blend in.

 Fix the faded or colour run colours by recolouring the image.
 Techniques you can use to recolour are recolouring the skin or using gradient maps to colour specific areas or using some advanced colour techniques to keep the colours varied

 More on colouring skin

 For the different skin tones, a colour pallet can be made from a reference image.
 Save a sampled colour from highlights through to dark tones and use these as your skin overlay layers.
 Customizing your own colours for your own images will help you restore your images accurately.
 Play with blend modes and experiment.
 If it doesn’t work out just try another combination of blend modes.
 There are no rules when it comes to colouring only guidelines.